rafaover/pleasegpt/README.md

 ## In Progress

-An AI helper used in command line that helps you with terminal commands or explains how to use a asked command.
+A Ruby Gem AI helper used in command line that replies to you command lines asked or executes after given the answer.